USA. 2010.

 Disney subsequently spun out an animated tv series Tron Uprising (2012-3).
 Disney announced plans for a third film but then cancelled these.

-Joseph Kosinki next return to the science-fiction genre with the conceptual breakthrough film Oblivion (2013), followed by the non-genre firefighter film Only the Brave (2017), the hit Top Gun: Maverick (2022) and the SF film Spiderhead (2022).
+Joseph Kosinki next return to the science-fiction genre with the conceptual breakthrough film Oblivion (2013), followed by the non-genre firefighter film Only the Brave (2017), the hit Top Gun: Maverick (2022) and the SF film Spiderhead (2022), as well as the story for Twisters (2024).

 (Nominee for Best Special Effects and Best Production Design at this site’s Best of 2010 Awards)